18F/cv_faq/migratedcontent/coronavirus/basics/frequently-asked-questions-about-biosafety-and-covid-19.md

 3. Shipper's name, address, and phone number
 4. Receiver's name, address, and phone number
 5. Package Orientation Label
-6. Marked with the word “Overpack”
+6. Marked with the word "Overpack"
 7. Name and phone number of a responsible person is optional if it is on the airway bill

 For additional information, refer to the following: